No temporary permit is available while your SAVE case is pending resolution or if verification is not successful.

 SEVIS is an acronym for Student and Exchange Visitor Information System.
 It is a web-based program administered by USCIS to track and monitor schools and programs, non-citizen students, exchange visitors and their dependents while approved to participate in the U.S. education system.

 SAVE is an acronym for Systematic Alien Verification for Entitlements.
-It is a Department of Homeland Security/United States Citizen and Immigration Services (USCIS) program that retrieves data from multiple databases to determine a non-citizen's lawful presence status in the U.S.
+It is a Department of Homeland Security/United States Citizen and Immigration Services (USCIS) program that retrieves data from multiple databases to determine a non-citizen's lawful status in the U.S.

 If you believe that the SAVE verification response did not provide accurate information about your actual immigration status or if you need to make corrections to your immigration record, contact USCIS at 1-888-464-4218.